FIRSTinMI/av-docs/docs/setting-up-the-fim-av-system.md

 - The video will always start at the beginning no matter where it was left for testing

 ### 4. Sponsor PowerPoint / Video

+{: .note }
+It's important that you use the sponsor slideshow for your specific event, not the generic FIRST Suppliers slideshow or a draft version.

 - Open the sponsor slideshow in your event-specific folder.
 For instructions on finding this, see [Google Drive Layout](../google-drive).
 Folders are organized by event name.
 - Verify or add any event specific sponsors to the slide show.
 - Export that slideshow to PowerPoint and open the PowerPoint file